IronFirst89/Old-Maiden/README.md

-A program simulating a game of old maiden.
+The original author's first project.
+A CLI (maybe GUI too in the future) program simulating a game of old maiden (parody of the card game old maid, popular in japan as babanuki).
 Made with STL.
 More will be added.